jbarron1215/toy-ssr-frontend-benchmark/README.md

 ## Javascript Frameworks evaluated

-- Gatsby
+- Angular
 - Next.js
 - Nuxt
 - SvelteKit

-IMPORTANT: While I have good working experience with Nuxt, I don't have on the other frameworks, so I'll try my best to follow standard practices and try to get the most of them to make it a fair comparison.
+IMPORTANT: While I have good working experience with Nuxt, and have played a little bit with React, I don't have on the other frameworks, so I'll try to follow standard practices and try to get the most of them to make it a fair comparison.

-Fair comparison implies writing the apps in the most standard and straightforward way, not to come up with perferse ways in which to gain performance.
+Fair comparison implies writing the apps in the most standard and straightforward way without investing a lot of time, not to come up with perverse ways in which to gain performance.

 ## Endpoints